cockpit-project/cockpit/HACKING.md

     toolbox enter cockpit

-Your home directory, user D-Bus, etc. are shared with the host, so you can e.g. edit files as you usually do.
-Building and running tests happens inside the toolbox.
+Your home directory, user D-Bus, etc. are shared with the host, so you can edit files as you normally would.
+Building and running tests happens inside the toolbox container.
 If desired, you can install additional packages with `sudo dnf install`.

 ## Working on Cockpit's session pages

-Most contributors want to work on the web (HTML/JavaScript) parts of Cockpit.
+Most contributors want to work on the web (HTML, JavaScript, CSS) parts of Cockpit.
-First install Cockpit on your local machine as described in:
+First, install Cockpit on your local machine as described in:

 <https://cockpit-project.org/running.html>